Colton, New York: History

 Colton was organized in 1843 from part of the town of Parishville.
 Additional land from Parishville was added to Colton in 1851, and Colton was increased in 1876 from territory taken from the town of Hopkinton.

 The Zion Episcopal Church and Rectory was listed on the National Register of Historic Places in 2003.
 The Hepburn Library of Colton was added in 2012.

+Education

+Colton has one school district, Colton-Pierrepont Central School.
+The school had 390 students in 2022.